dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 Navigate to the **Metrics** page to view the metrics for your app. .NET Aspire automatically configures metrics for the different projects in your app.
 Metrics are a way to measure the health of your application and can be used to monitor the performance of your app over time.

-Each metric-publishing project in your app will have its own metrics.
+Each metric-publishing project in your app has its own metrics.
 The metrics page displays a selection pane for each top-level meter and the corresponding instruments that you can select to view the metric.

 Consider the following example screenshot of the metrics page, with the `webfrontend` project selected and the `System.Net.Http` meter's `http.client.request.duration` metric selected: